Jonathan India Player Props: Reds vs. Pirates

 Pirates Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Pirates pitching staff ranks 20th in the league.
+- The pitching staff for the Pirates has a collective 8.7 K/9, which ranks 18th in MLB.

-- The Pirates have a 3.94 team ERA that ranks 12th across all MLB pitching staffs.
+- The Pirates have the 10th-ranked team ERA across all MLB pitching staffs (3.81).

-- Pirates pitchers combine to give up the 10th-fewest home runs in baseball (20 total, one per game).
+- The Pirates give up the ninth-fewest home runs in baseball (20 total, 0.9 per game).

-- Hill (1-2 with a 5.57 ERA and 15 strikeouts in 21 2/3 innings pitched) makes the start for the Pirates, his fifth of the season.
+- Velasquez (2-2 with a 5.12 ERA and 17 strikeouts in 19 1/3 innings pitched) makes the start for the Pirates, his fifth of the season.

-- In his most recent appearance on Tuesday, the left-hander tossed six innings against the Colorado Rockies, allowing one earned run while surrendering six hits.
+- In his last appearance on Wednesday against the Colorado Rockies, the right-hander threw six innings, giving up three earned runs while surrendering five hits.

+- In four games this season, the 30-year-old has amassed an ERA of 5.12, with 7.9 strikeouts per nine innings.
+Opponents are batting .247 against him.

 © 2023 Data Skrive.
 All rights reserved.